SethG5/Black-Cat/README.md

-# Red-Rabbit
+# Black-Cat
-A console-like program made in Rust which features scripting in python
+A purrfect tool made in Rust with Python scripting for pentesters, security analyst, hackers, and silly cats alike.